solo-io/gloo/docs/content/guides/traffic_management/destination_types/consul_services/_index.md

 description: Routing to services registered in Consul service-discovery
 ---

-Gloo's service discovery leverages existing registry or catalog implementations.
+Gloo Edge's service discovery leverages existing registry or catalog implementations.
 A widely deployed service for registering and discovery services is [HashiCorp Consul](https://www.hashicorp.com/products/consul/).
-If your services already register into Consul, we can use Gloo to read the service catalog from Consul and discover these services automatically.
+If your services already register into Consul, we can use Gloo Edge to read the service catalog from Consul and discover these services automatically.

-When services registered into Consul require a bit more fine-grained grouping and routing, Gloo can do that too.
+When services registered into Consul require a bit more fine-grained grouping and routing, Gloo Edge can do that too.

-## Configuring Gloo to Discover from Consul
+## Configuring Gloo Edge to Discover from Consul

-Gloo can automatically discover [Upstreams]({{% versioned_link_path fromRoot="/introduction/architecture/concepts#upstreams" %}}) from Consul.
+Gloo Edge can automatically discover [Upstreams]({{% versioned_link_path fromRoot="/introduction/architecture/concepts#upstreams" %}}) from Consul.
 You can also explicitly create upstreams from Consul.

 To enable automatic discovery of Consul services, update your {{< protobuf name="gloo.solo.io.Settings" >}} resource and add the `consul` section: